 #11 Updated by Erica Snider over 6 years ago

 The GDML_SCHEMA_DIR hack will not work because the GDML parser assumes that the schema directory is relative to the GDML file directory.
 Until we have a work-around for this problem, we will need to use the local installed version of the schema files.

 Reverted larcore, and added the schema files with a local install for lbnecode and uboonecode, since both have gdml files.

-#14 Updated by Lynn Garren over 4 years ago
+#14 Updated by Lynn Garren about 5 years ago

 Discussion with Hans Wenzel.